MCP endpoint

 2. Discover OAuth metadata from the MCP 401 response or the .well-known endpoints.

-4. After the owner approves, exchange the authorization code with PKCE for a bearer token.
+4. After the member approves, exchange the authorization code with PKCE for a bearer token.

 5. Use bearer-token headers only when OAuth is unavailable and the user has created a dedicated wAize AI agent token for this client.